rolandtoth/AdminOnSteroids/README.md

 - **Collapse fieldset/tab items on double click**: collapse or expand children items when double-clicking on the starting or ending asmSelect fieldset/tab item.
 - **Move delete button to the left**: moves the delete icon to the beginning of the bar, making easier to delete items on wide screens.
+- **Edit field in new tab on middle click (no template context)**: when editing a template clicking on fields in the asmField opens up the field for editing in a modal, using the current template as the context.
+If this tweak is enabled you can use the middle mouse button to open the field edit page without the template context.